Pages

 my hairbrush at age 12.

-of consciousness as I really
+A lapse of consciousness?
+I really

-don't remember dropping the brush, only that it was suddenly on the floor.
+only that it was on the floor.

 One such 'jump' involved powdered milk....